Kelly Sadler, White House aide who reportedly mocked John McCain, is out

-Kelly Sadler, the White House communications aide who was accused of mocking Sen. John McCain and his battle against brain cancer, no longer works at the White House, according to CNN and Fox News.
+Kelly Sadler, the White House communications aide who was accused of mocking Sen. John McCain and his battle against brain cancer, no longer works at the White House.

 "It doesn't matter, he's dying anyway," Sadler reportedly said last month about McCain's opposition to CIA nominee Gina Haspel at a meeting of White House communications staffers.

-The comments ignited a firestorm of criticism and calls for Sadler's firing.
+The comments, which were made in a closed-door meeting and leaked to The Hill, ignited a firestorm of criticism and calls for Sadler's firing.
 But she remained on staff for about a month.
 CNN first reported Sadler's departure, followed by Fox.
 Both cited anonymous sources.
 It's unclear if Sadler resigned or was terminated.

+White House Deputy Press Secretary Raj Shah said in a statement that Sadler "is no longer employed within the Executive Office of the President."

+Shah's statement appeared to leave the door open on the possibility of Sadler taking on another role within the Administration or within Trump's campaign.
+It was unclear Tuesday whether either would happen.

 Sadler's comments came in the aftermath of McCain urging fellow senators to reject Haspel's nomination because he thought she did not adequately answer for her role in the CIA's torture program after the 9/11 attacks during her confirmation hearing before the Senate Intelligence Committee.